kreynen/jshint/README.md

 ## License

 JSHint is distributed under the MIT License.
-One file and one file only (src/stable/jshint.js) is distributed under the slightly modified MIT License.
+One file and one file only (src/stable/jshint.js) is distributed under the slightly modified MIT License and [we are actively working to correct that] (https://github.com/jshint/jshint/issues/1234).

 ## The JSHint Team